How I Turned A Small Real Estate Investment Into 6 Figures

 To The Victor Belong The Small Real Estate Investment Spoils! #realestate #realestateinvestment #investment #ruralmoney #rural #money

-Someone shared inside information about making a small Real Estate investment in the Atlanta housing boom that made me 6 figures in less than 5 years.
+Someone shared inside information about making a small Real Estate investment in the Atlanta housing boom that made me 6 figures in 5 years.

 I learned how Atlanta’s poorest neighborhoods would benefit from gentrification.

 Gentrification means the process of renewal and rebuilding, accompanying the influx of middle-class or affluent people into deteriorating areas, that often displaces poorer residents.

 I Feared No Evil Looking For A Small Real Estate Investment

 I know a good deal when I hear one, so I immediately started looking for one of those raggedy, run down houses to capitalize on the opportunity.

 During that time, I had a successful career in Civil Service.

 But, picture me driving a big, black, Ford monster pick-up truck through a drug-infested community looking for a Real Estate deal!

 I decided to cruise around a particular neighborhood and zip code to check out the small Real Estate investment housing tip, since I was already living in the historic community part of that zip code.